 Necessary travel for the purposes of this guidance includes but is not necessarily limited to, for example, travel for providing or participating in-person instruction, research or other such academic endeavors and many types of facilities management-related work.
 Travel for meetings should be avoided.
 Nothing in this guidance is intended nor should be construed to preclude normal commuting activities to an employee’s normal work location(s) or a student’s normal instruction location(s) provided social distancing and other criteria are met.
 Even necessary travel that can be deferred appropriately until after November 25 should be deferred.

 For any University travel that may occur, carpooling and sharing transportation with others except immediate family members remains prohibited.
-Narrow exceptions to the carpooling/sharing restriction may be approved by Risk Management – if social distancing measures can be met.
-No one shall use public transportation unless necessary for an essential purpose in keeping with the directives of civil authorities.
-University meetings should continue to utilize remote technologies as feasible.
+Narrow exceptions to the carpooling/sharing restriction may be approved by Risk Management if physical distancing measures can be met.
+No one shall use public transportation for official university business unless necessary for an essential purpose in keeping with the directives of civil authorities.

 - Fuel the vehicle before you leave

 - If delivering a package – develop a drop-off plan that doesn’t involve face-to-face contact

 - Avoid travel to or interactions in locations with community transmission or outbreaks whenever possible

 - Avoid unnecessary stops

 For situations where travel with others is authorized and required, the following guidelines must be adhered to when considering transportation options, including public transportation or campus motor pools.